meltwater/dragoman/README.md

 - Decrypt reads the string provided to std:in or optionally a file via the `--input` argument
 - Decrypt will output the decrypted string to std:out which can then be forwarded to a file if desired
 - Decrypt will search the provided text for any encryptions and do a replace-in-place for each encryption it finds

-## Configuration

-The KMS Encryption and Decryption crypto strategies require some environment variables to be set in order to properly configure the AWS SDK.

-### AWS Region
-You have 3 options for how to configure what region to use.
-1. Specify the region when calling the api using the `--aws-region` flag
-2. Set the `AWS_REGION` environment variable (*preferred method*)
-3. Set the `AWS_DEFAULT_REGION` environment variable

 # Contributing
 ## Submitting PRs